MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 :::{warning}
 We do not give scores to failed test cases or syntax errors.
+Also, if you forgot to upload the code for the exam, the grade will be zero for the coding part (we do not accept answers by email or in other ways, and we also cannot upload your script for you).
 :::

 Before submitting the coding exam, you need to check if there are errors and fix them by running the entire provided Jupyter notebook from scratch (i.e., click on the “Restart All Kernels and Run All Cells” in the “Kernel” menu on the JupyterLab interface).